Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsection{Discussion}

-\subsubsection{Does pseudo-haptics approach with WIP work for a representation of walking on a virtual slope?}
+\subsubsection{Can pseudo-haptic approach with WIP simulate a virtual slope?}

-[H3-1] was supported by the fact that the speed gain that participants thought was appropriate for the virtual slope was 0.71 $\pm$ 0.07 for downhill and 1.43 $\pm$ 0.25 for uphill in control (without elastic) condition.
+\textbf{H3-1} was supported by the fact that the speed gain that participants thought was appropriate for the virtual slope was 0.71 $\pm$ 0.07 for uphill and 1.43 $\pm$ 0.25 for downhill in normal (without elastic) condition.
 This result suggests that the visual representation of relatively slow progress on the uphill and fast progress on the downhill modified the walking load perception in the manner of pseudo-haptics and improved the appropriateness of the slope representation.
-This consideration is partially supported by the trend that the appropriate speed gain for the uphill increased with the downward elastic input.
 Moreover, all questionnaire evaluations were positive, suggesting that pseudo-haptics with WIP could improve UX.
-However, we did not include the condition where the speed gain was 1.0 in the evaluation task to avoid increasing the task volume.
+However, we did not include the condition where the speed gain was 1.0 in the evaluation task (the second part of the experiment) due to the task volume.
 Future work investigating the effect of different speed gains on the realism or steepness of the slope will more clearly determine the benefits of pseudo-haptics with WIP.
+Moreover, other future work can investigate the possibility of the pseudo-haptics technique with other VEs, such as mud or icy road.

-\subsubsection{Does the elastic input have a synergy with pseudo-haptics for the realism of walking on a virtual slope?}
+\subsubsection{Does elastic input with pseudo-haptic approach increase the realism of a virtual slope?}